minem1ne/Virtual-Acoustics---4-artificial-reverbs/README.md

 The reverbs include:

-1. Lexicon inspired reverb for the Daisy seed platform in C++
+1. Chris Moor inspired FDN in MAX/MSP
-2. Chris Moor inspired FDN in MAX/MSP
+2. Colorless Differentiabel Feedback Delay Network in Faust
-3. Colorless Differentiabel Feedback Delay Network in Faust
+3. Hybrid reverb with FDN and convolution in Juice
-4. Luff
+4. Lexicon inspired reverb for the Daisy seed platform in C++